dirkwhoffmann/vAmigaTS/Blitter/dmacon/README.md

 Similar to dmacon5 and dmacon6, respectively, with different CPU code (DMACON is read slightly faster after the blit has been started).

+#### dmacon9

+The test starts the Blitter and turns DMA off in the middle of the blit.
+While DMA is off, it records the value of DMACON and displays the result.

 Dirk Hoffmann, 2020